jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 ----

-A dictionary_ also known as a Mapping contains key-value pairs, the values can be any Python_ :ref:`object<classes>` but not the keys.
-I think this is the most important data structure to know as it can hold all the other data structures.
-In programming I have to deal with JSON_ which I can read and write as `dictionaries <https://docs.python.org/3/library/stdtypes.html#mapping-types-dict>`_ in Python
+A dictionary_ also known as a Mapping contains key-value pairs, the values can be any Python_ :ref:`object<classes>`, I will add tests for the keys to see what :ref:`data types<data structures>` I can use.
+I think this is the most important data structure to know as it can hold all the other :ref:`data structures`.
+In programming I have had to deal with JSON_ which I can read and write as `dictionaries <https://docs.python.org/3/library/stdtypes.html#mapping-types-dict>`_ in Python

 *********************************************************************************
 requirements